-Courses offered explore many fields of study -- from marine biology, to painting, to hydrogeology.
+Courses offered explore many fields of study -- from history, to marine biology, to spider ecology.
 These programs, as well as all of UMass Boston's summer programs, are administered through UMass Boston's College of Advancing and Professional Studies, which oversees corporate, continuing, and distance education.

 SUMMER 2018 SCHEDULE